5. Code of Behaviour

 - Malicious LMS network damage, interference or mischief will be reported to the appropriate authorities.

 - It is important to be aware that activities in an online environment are not private.
 The school reserves the right to monitor all material that is placed in a user's account and to remove it if deemed necessary.

 - The security of the online environment is only as effective as the practices of its users.
 Therefore, it is important that the student user:

-- Never reveal your password to your course to any individual except your parent.
+- Never reveal the password to your course to any individual, except your parent.

 - Always report to your Principal any email or chat message which causes you concern or any message which requests inappropriate personal information from you.

 - Never attempt to access unauthorized material or to impersonate another user.
 Any attempt to vandalize, harm or destroy data of another user is prohibited.
 Any attempt to vandalize the data of the course or school is also prohibited.

 Plagiarism occurs when a student presents another person's work as the student's own.
 This is not acceptable at Virtual High School.
 The Virtual High School Plagiarism Policy is designed to teach the student to identify plagiarism, to distinguish between the two types of plagiarism, to identify strategies to avoid plagiarism, to practice proper paraphrasing and to explain the consequences of plagiarism by the student.
 VHS teachers have access to software which detects plagiarism.
 Commercial search engines are often very good at detecting work copied from material available online.
 Teachers have experience and can often spot when writing does not come from the student.

 Negligent Plagiarism means presenting someone's work as your own in an accidental, na´ve, careless or reckless way.
 This often happens when a student paraphrases incorrectly or when a student borrows words or phrases from another source and forgets to cite the source.